Discus Fin Rot – How to Treat and Prevent It

 Make sure to use all medications as directed as they can be very stressful and deadly to your fish if not used correctly.

 In case you doubt that your discus fish is sick and ailing, immediately call your vet.
-For questions related to health, always have consultation with your vet.
+For questions related to health, always have a consultation with your vet.
 This is because your vet has examined your fish, knows the health history of your pet and can make the best possible recommendations for it.